Elyft/Orange-sms/README.md

         console.log(error);
       });
  ```
- You can use [Async/Await](https://javascript.info/async-await) if you want, it's on your discretion
+ You can use [Async/Await](https://javascript.info/async-await) if you want, it's on your discretion.